-- The authority has complied with The Chartered Institute of Public Finance and Accountancy (CIPFA) statement on the Role of the Chief Financial Officer in Local Government. - The Constitution sets out the responsibilities of elected members by defining the decision-making powers of the Council, Executive, Overview and Scrutiny and regulatory and other committees, providing clear terms of reference, and describing roles and functions. - The Head of Governance (Chief Internal Auditor) has over 16 years internal audit experience and is professional qualified.
-She is a certified and chartered auditor (CIA, CMIIA) and also holds a Qualification in Internal Audit Leadership (QIAL). - Anti-fraud and anti-corruption policies are in place and reviewed annually by Audit Committee. - The Monitoring Officer is responsible to the council for ensuring that agreed procedures are followed and that all applicable statutes and regulations are complied with. - Up to date job descriptions and person specifications are maintained for the Chief Executive, Section 151 Officer and the Monitoring Officer. - The council uses an on-line e-learning package to promote information security and the Data Protection Act. - Regular training is provided to elected members who sit on regulatory committees such as planning or licensing. - Specific legislative requirements are observed, as well as the requirements of general law, and in particular the key principle of good administrative law, rationality, legality and natural justice form part of procedures and decision-making. - Proper professional advice on matters that have legal or financial implications is available and recorded in advance of decision-making and used appropriately. - Limits of lawful activity are recognised by the ultra vires doctrine and managers strive to utilise their powers to the full benefit of the community. - All allegations concerning breaches of the code by elected members are thoroughly investigated.
+- The authority has complied with the Chartered Institute of Public Finance and Accountancy (CIPFA) statement on the Role of the Chief Financial Officer in Local Government. - The Constitution sets out the responsibilities of elected Members by defining the decision-making powers of the Council, Executive, Overview and Scrutiny and regulatory and other committees, providing clear terms of reference, and describing roles and functions. - The Head of Governance (Chief Internal Auditor) has extensive internal audit experience and is professionally qualified.
+She is a certified and chartered auditor (CIA, CMIIA) and also holds a Qualification in Internal Audit Leadership (QIAL). - Anti-fraud and anti-corruption policies are in place and reviewed annually by Audit Committee. - The Monitoring Officer is responsible to the council for ensuring that agreed procedures are followed and that all applicable statutes and regulations are complied with. - Up to date job descriptions and person specifications are maintained for the Chief Executive, Section 151 Officer and the Monitoring Officer. - All staff have completed training in respect of the Data Protection Act 2018 and the incorporated General Data Protection Regulations. - Regular training is provided to elected Members who sit on regulatory committees such as Planning, Licensing and the Audit Committee. - Specific legislative requirements are observed, as well as the requirements of general law, and in particular the key principle of good administrative law, rationality, legality and natural justice form part of procedures and decision-making. - Proper professional advice on matters that have legal or financial implications is available and when sought, recorded in advance of decision-making. - Limits of lawful activity are recognised by the ultra vires doctrine and managers strive to utilise their powers to the full benefit of the community. - All allegations concerning breaches of the code by elected Members are thoroughly investigated.